Finding the Best Correction Shoes for Bunions

 • Roominess – Orthopedic shoes give your feet all the space they need to stay comfortable.
 And because many orthopedic shoes offer extra spacious toe boxes, they can be helpful for bunion sufferers to wear.
 Not only can roomier toe boxes keep your feet from feeling cramped, but they can also prevent superficial injuries like blisters, calluses, and sores.

-• Advanced support – Because they’re used to treat an array of foot issues, most orthopedic shoes are designed to be extra supportive.
+• Advanced support – Because they’re used to treat an array of common foot problems, most orthopedic shoes are designed to be extra supportive.
 Specifically, arch support can promote proper foot alignment, which can help manage bunion symptoms.

 • Pain relief – For people recovering from bunion-related injuries, orthopedic shoes may provide comfort and ease pain.
 Moreover, if you’re recovering from bunion surgery, slipping into a pair of orthopedic shoes could bring you some post-operation relief.